confusedcatto2/SinglePlayerPong/README.md

 The main objective is that the ball must not touch the bottom of the screen.
 The ball can bounce on the walls, the roof and the paddle.

 Controls:
-Tha paddle can be controlled with the 'A' and 'D' keys or clicking on the screen with the left mouse button.
+The paddle can be controlled with the 'A' and 'D' keys or clicking on the screen with the left mouse button.
 It moves with a constant speed and stops at the edge of the game area.

 Points: Every bounce is worth one point.
 The ball does not speed up, it moves with a constant speed.
-The angle of the boune is determined randomly.
+The angle of the bounce  is determined randomly.

 Images from the game: